 My usual question to any customer who comes to me to pay for their groceries is: “Do you have any AirMiles?”
 I know that each country has their fair share of lockdown rules.
-But now that some have gotten the vaccines, at least their first dosage, what do you think will happen next?
-Are we getting back to our normalcy of life’s routine like before this pandemic?
+But now that some have gotten the vaccines, at least the first dosage, what do you think will happen next?
+Are we getting back to our normal routine like before this pandemic?
 Several customers replied with a confirmed no.

 Many store sole proprietors had lost their businesses because of this pandemic lockdown.
 Only the fortunate who had the essentials as their primary business stuck around.
-Those who kept with the news became aware of the surmounting lives lost, regardless of the help.
+Those who kept up with the news became aware of the surmounting lives lost, regardless of the help.
 Third-world and modest-sized countries received their supplies from populated ones.
 Let me remind you that around eighty years ago, many countries were at war.
 So, although they were willing to receive the help, this reason to trust is almost there.
 If we take the war out of our history, that would assure us peace.
-Then the tower of Babel era might still stand.
-We were once flourishing on earth and in one language.
+Thus, the Tower of Babel era might still stand.
+We had been flourishing on earth once and in one language.
 Where had that era been gone?
 If you had read the Holy Bible, you would have known that it had been God who had thwarted our ancestors’ plans.
 Why is that?
 God still knows us better than we know ourselves.
 And, He had a better plan for us, although peace had been among our ancestors on earth.
 Obviously, something occurred, which was why God had to do what He did.
 And, this reason can be found in the book of Genesis, chapter 11.
 Afterwards, chaos disrupted our world, and just last year, the pandemic hit us worldwide.

 At least, we see hope now that the vaccines are working.
 But are we to rely only on this from now on?
 Anyone whose hope is in the world has a temporary one.
 Nothing lasts when we refer to the things of the world.
-So we must cling to the Only Eternal I AM through our Lord and Saviour, Jesus Christ.
+So, we must cling to the Only Eternal I AM through our Lord and Saviour, Jesus Christ.
 When we cling to God and His Word, we have more than just hope.
 We have God Himself.
 He is the Creator, the mediator, the Comforter.
 Wasn’t this the response that God wanted from us at the Tower of Babel?
 So why should we make the same mistake as our ancestors?

-Once a person gets baptized, the journey to a new life must begin.
-The view from the unbaptized self cannot make illusions of the once known world.
-God’s power and Presence have made it almost impossible for this saved soul.
+Once a person receives baptism, the journey to a new life must begin.
+The unbaptized self should not make illusions of the once known world.
+God’s power and Presence have made it almost impossible.
 God’s love surrounds the believers with His promised Holy Spirit.
 Again, God does not put chains on us.
-His “grace reign through righteousness to bring eternal life through Jesus Christ our Lord.
+His “grace reigns through righteousness to bring eternal life through Jesus Christ our Lord.
 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We are those who have died to sin; how can we live in it any longer?
 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.

 “For if we have been united with him in a death like his, we will certainly also be united with him in a resurrection like his.
 For we know that our old self was crucified with him so that the body ruled by sin might be done away with, that we should no longer be slaves to sin— because anyone who has died has been set free from sin.